Charleston Workplace Accidents Lawyer

 • Whether you have any right to sue a third party under personal injury laws

 While you’re recovering, you should receive a weekly check from workers’ compensation.
 The amount is capped under state law.
-The maximum changes each year is set at $1,067.12 for injuries that occurred after July 1, 2024, and before June 30, 2025.

 What Types of Damages Are Available to Workplace Accident Victims in Charleston?